swiftlang/swift/docs/SIL.rst

 SILLocation attached to the debug_value instruction or the SILLocation specified in the advanced debug variable attributes.

-If the '[moveable_value_debuginfo]' flag is set, then one knows that the debug_value's operand is moved at some point of the program, so one can not model the debug_value using constructs that assume that the value is live for the entire function (e.x.: llvm.dbg.declare).
+If the ``moveable_value_debuginfo`` flag is set, then one knows that the debug_value's operand is moved at some point of the program, so one can not model the debug_value using constructs that assume that the value is live for the entire function (e.x.: llvm.dbg.declare).
+NOTE: This is implicitly set to true if the alloc_stack's type is noncopyable.
+This is just done to make SIL less verbose.

 ::